LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Longest-substring.md

 *Write a script that takes 2 or more strings as command line parameters and print the longest common substring.
 For example, the longest common substring of the strings “ABABC”, “BABCA” and “ABCBA” is string “ABC” of length 3.
 Other common substrings are “A”, “AB”, “B”, “BA”, “BC” and “C”.
 Please check this [wiki page](https://en.wikipedia.org/wiki/Longest_common_substring_problem) for details.*

-I can see at least two ways to tackle the problem (to simplify, let's say between two strings).
+I can see at least two ways to tackle the problem (to simplify, let's say, for the time being, between two strings).
 One is to have two nested loops, one on the letters of the first string and the second one on the letters of the second string, and to store the substrings (or, possibly, the longest so far).
 The other is to generate all the substrings of each word and then to compare them.
 I used the first approach for solving the challenge in Perl 5 and the second one in Perl 6 (because P6 has some functionalities making the second approach easy and interesting, and probably quite efficient).
 Since this blog is about Perl 6, I'll detail only the second approach.

 Note that the program below will consider only extended ASCII strings for simplicity.
 A couple of very minor changes might be needed for dealing properly with full Unicode strings.